 We have posted some awesome lifting videos on our youtube, facebook, and tumblr accounts.
 Examples include Liao Hui unofficially breaking his competition record CJ by 2kg, 17 year-old Meng Cheng snatching 130kg at 56kg bodyweight, and Lu Xiaojun doing bottom-up overhead squats with 180kg!
 We encourage you to subscribe and follow any of these sites to receive the latest postings.
 Check us out here:

-For those of you near the Tacoma, WA area, we invite you to join the Ma Strength team on Nov 22-23 for our Chinese Weightlifting Technique Clinic at Trident Athletics.
+We invite our friends throughout east and southeast Asia to join the Ma Strength team for Chinese Weightlifting Technique Clinic at Crossfit Asia in Okinawa, Japan.
 Participants will undergo 2 days of training learning the Chinese approach to the snatch and clean & jerk.
 This clinic offers something for everyone: